logmatic/logmatic-rum-js/README.md

 ## Boomerang features

-Logmatic-rum-js is a kind of an initializator.
-If you want to use features provide by Boomerang, you have to not include the `logmatic-rum.min.js` script and init Boomerang as usual.
+Logmatic-rum-js is just an initializer for Boomerang.

+So, if you want to use features provide by Boomerang, without limits,
-So, you need to add logmatic-rum-js as follow:
+* **remove** the provided script: `logmatic-rum.min.js`,
+* init Boomerang as usual and add the following code,
+* add the following handler to the `before_beacon` event to send to keep Logmatic event format.

 ```html
   <head>